 Underground storage facilities are a safe and widespread practice.
 The United States Energy Information Administration (EIA) reports that throughout the U.S. there are currently more than 400 such facilities ready to meet demand.
 Nicor Gas developed and operates eight of these fields in Illinois to meet customers’ energy demands.

 An underground aquifer reservoir is a natural underground formation made of porous sandstone layers covered by a solid dome-shaped caprock.

-Gas must be at higher pressures than the transmission pipeline for it to flow into the system.
+We inject natural gas via deep wells that vary from 800 feet in northern Illinois to 3,700 feet in our southern fields.
+The dome shape of the overlying caprock holds the natural gas until it is needed during winter operations.
+To remove gas and send it on to our customers, gas must be at higher pressures than the transmission pipeline for it to flow into the system.
 At some fields, the gas is already at that higher pressure.
 At others, gas must be pumped into the transmission line.
-The gas must be dehydrated before it starts being distributed.
+The gas is dehydrated to remove water vapor before it starts being distributed.

-Nicor Gas has about 150 billion cubic feet of annual storage capacity across eight underground storage aquifers: Troy Grove, Ancona, Pontiac-Mt.
-Simon, Pontiac-Galesville, Lake Bloomington, Hudson, Lexington and Pecatonica
+Nicor Gas has a total combined 150 billion cubic feet of annual storage capacity across eight underground storage facilities: Troy Grove, Ancona, Pontiac-Mt.
+Simon, Pontiac-Galesville, Lake Bloomington, Hudson, Lexington and Pecatonica.

 No. Our natural gas storage systems are a critical safety net to protect against price fluctuations in supply and demand for gas.
-We’re able to buy gas for customers when prices are typically lowest, store it for later use and pass those savings directly to our customers.
+We’re able to buy gas for customers when prices are low, store it for later use and pass those savings directly to our customers.